Following system colour scheme Selected dark colour scheme Selected light colour scheme

 This PEP assumes that third-party libraries may implement their own __annotate__ methods, and those functions would almost certainly work incorrectly when run in this “fake globals” environment.
 For that reason, this PEP allocates a flag on code objects, one of the unused bits in co_flags, to mean “This code object can be run in a ‘fake globals’ environment.”
 This makes the “fake globals” environment strictly opt-in, and it’s expected that only __annotate__ methods generated by the Python compiler will set it.

-In addition, the proposed mechanism couples the implementation with low-level details of the code object.
+However, this mechanism couples the implementation with low-level details of the code object.
 The code object flags are CPython-specific and the documentation explicitly warns against relying on the values.

 Specification

-Effect of setting __annotations__
+Effect of deleting __annotations__

 PEP 649 specifies: